Introducing what follows

 We describe system structures and behaviors by typifying them.

-For more, read the first paper under DESCRIPTION AND REALITY on the "System Theory" page at avancier.website.
+For more, read papers under DESCRIPTION AND REALITY on the "System Theory" page at http://avancier.website.

 Philosophers have looked at description and reality in many ways – both overlapping and contrary.